 It’s used to improve fatigue and night vision though.
-So perhaps again the creators of Kwang Tze Solution were being, well, creative.
+Perhaps the creators of Kwang Tze Solution were being, well, creative.

 6. Pericarpium Zanthoxyli – known as Prickyl ash Peel or Chinese Pepper

-Chinese Pepper is the first China Brush ingredient which does have an anesthetic property.
-Native North American Indians used it is a numbing agent for toothache.
+Chinese Pepper is the first China Brush ingredient that does have an anesthetic property.
+Native North American Indians used it as a numbing agent for toothache.
 So perhaps it could also help to reduce the sensitivity of the penis, and thus delay ejaculation.

 7. Radix Angelicae Dahuricae – also known as Bai Zhi or Angelica